rbutinarav/excelgptpro/README.md

 # ExcelGPTPro

-**ExcelGPTPro** is an ambitious project aimed at integrating OpenAI's powerful GPT models directly into Excel.
+**ExcelGPTPro** is a project aimed at integrating OpenAI's GPT models directly into Excel.
 This allows users to perform complex tasks such as translating, summarizing, and extracting information from text, as well as generating new text and analyzing datasets (both numeric and textual) within their Excel environment.

 Efficient use of resources is a key focus of this project.
 We use a local caching system to minimize unnecessary calls to the OpenAI service, reducing costs and maintaining optimal performance and speed in the user's workflow.

 ## Project Status

 This project is currently in its initial stage of development.
 We have completed our first draft of the standalone VBA version, which is now available for use.
 Contributions and feedback are highly welcomed and appreciated.

+## Demonstration Video

+See ExcelGPTPro in action in this [demonstration video](https://www.veed.io/view/f1c63389-762b-4f8f-babb-ebe7988e62d4?panel=share).

 ## Project Versions